akuity/kargo/docs/docs/30-how-to-guides/10-installing-kargo.md

 1. Edit and save the values.

    :::info
-   You will find this configuration file contains helpful comments for every option, so specific options are not covered in detail here.
+   You will find that this configuration file (kargo-values.yaml) contains helpful comments for every option, so specific options are not covered in detail here.
    :::